norbajunior/machinist/README.md

 {:error, :not_allowed}
 ```

-### Setting different field name that holds the state
+### Setting different attribute name that holds the state

 By default `machinist` expects the struct being updated holds a `state` key, if you hold state in a different attribute, just pass the name as an atom, as follows: